 When your resources are tight, you have to be willing and prepared to wear a number of different ‘hats’ and take on a variety of job roles within the business.
 One morning you’ll wake up as the Sales Director and by the afternoon you’ll have changed hats to the Recruitment Officer – if that sales meeting went well!

-Of course time is a largely limiting factor to this, so looking for alternative and affordable options to resource your business needs and also free up the founder’s time is extremely valuable.
-The internet and globalisation is opening a lot of doors in this space, with websites like fiverr and airtasker providing shoestring startups with access to freelancers all over the world and a new means of managing their day to day tasks.
+Of course, time is a largely limiting factor to this, so looking for alternative and affordable options to resource your business needs and also free up the founder’s time is extremely valuable.
+The internet and globalisation are opening a lot of doors in this space, with websites like Fiverr and airtasker providing shoestring startups with access to freelancers all over the world and a new means of managing their day to day tasks.
 Handing over the hat to someone else can be daunting, but if communication is clear and flows both ways you’ll likely be surprised at what you can achieve.